cityofcapetown/ds_code_challenge/README.md

 3. Host your repository somewhere that is publicly accessible.
 If you're using GitHub, please use a fork of our original repository.
 4. Inform us via email that your challenge is complete, including a link to your repo.
 Be sure to make sure it is set to public.

+**Be sure to 'watch' this repo for changes - we may push bugfixes**

 NOTE: If you would like to _improve_ the content of this repository, by fixing typos or perhaps enhancing the challenge, please do so by submitting a merge request.

 ### Candidates where programming is not required (Data Analysts)